greg-hosking/csc302fa22-hosking-project/README.md

 - `GET /lots` -> list of all parking lots

 <b>Data Model</b><br>
 See diagrams.pdf for a detailed ER model.
-The data in the diagram will be stored in an SQLite database on the server.
-Data that will be maintained on the client side includes auth tokens and user preferences (last entered address, etc).
+The data in the diagram (attendants, lots, lot attendants, etc) will be stored in an SQLite database on the server.
+Data that will be maintained on the client side includes auth tokens (in session/local storage) and user preferences (last entered address, etc) (in local storage).